 Limited time offer, subject to change.
 T-Mobile Work Perks: Qualifying credit, new acct. with 12 or less lines, & port-from AT&T, Verizon, or Claro required.
-Enroll and validate eligible employment w/i 30 days of activ. reverification over 20 mos, may be required.
+Enroll and validate eligible employment w/i 30 days of activ, reverification over 20 mos, may be required.
 Must be active & in good standing to receive bill credits.
 Allow 2 bill cycles.
 Credits may stop if you cancel any lines.
 May not be combined with some offers/discounts.
 Limit 1 T-Mobile Work Perks Corp node per acct.
-Magenta MAX: Credit approval, deposit, \$10 SIM card, and, in stores & on customer service calls, \$20 assisted or upgrade support charge may be req., U.S. toaming and on-network data allotments differ; includes 200MB roaming.
-Unlimited talk & text features for direct communications between 2 people; others (e.g., conference & chat lines, etc.) may cost extra.
+Magenta MAX: Credit approval, deposit, \$10 SIM card, and, in stores & on customer service calls, \$20 assisted or upgrade support charge may be req., U.S. roaming and on-network data allotments differ: includes 200MB rearming.
+Unlimited talk & text features for direct communications between 2 people; others (e.g., conference & chat lines, etc.) may cost exita.
 Unlimited high-speed data US only.
-In Canada/Mexico, up to 5GB high-speed data then unlimited at up to 256kbps.
-Not avail. for hotspots & some other data-first devices.
-Capable device required for some features, Activation required to deliver video streams at speeds that provide up to Ultra HD video capability (max 4K); some content providers may not stream their services in UHD.
+In Canada Mexico, up to 5GB high-speed data then unlimited at up to 256kbps.
+Not avail.
+Ior hotspots & some other data/first devices.
+Capable device required for some features.
+Activation required to deliver video streams at speeds that provide up to Ultra HD video capability (max 4K); some content providers may not stream their services in UHD.
 May affect speed of video downloads; does not apply to video uploads.
 AutoPay Pricing for lines 1-8.
-Without AutoPay, \$5 more/line.
-May not be reflected on 1st bill.
-Int'l Roaming: Usage may be taxed in some countries.
-Calls from Simple Global countries, including over Wi-Fi, are \$.25/min. (no charge for Wi-Fi calls to US, Mexico and Carrada).
-Standard speeds approx. 256 Kbps.
-Not for extended international use; you must reside in the U.S. and primary usage must occur on our network, Device must register on our network before international use.
-Service may be terminated or restricted for excessive reaming.
-Coverage not available in some areas.
-Network Management: Service may be slowed, suspended, terminated, or restricted for misuse, abnormal use, interference with our network or ability to provide quality service to other users, or significant roaming See T-Mobile.com/OpenInternet for details.
-See Terms and Conditions (including arbitration provision) at www.T-Mobile.com for additional information.
-T-Mobile, the T logo, Magenta & the magenta color are registered trademarks of Deutsche Telekom AG. @ 2021 T-Mobile USA, Inc. N215053a
+Without AutoPay, Standard speeds approx, 256 Kbps.
+Not or extended international use; you must reside in the U.S. and primary usage must occur on our network.
+Device must register on our network before international use.
+Service may be slowed, suspended, terminated, or restricted for misuse, abnormal use, interference with our network or ability to provide quality service to other users, or significant roaming.
+Noterage not actively service to other users, or significant roaming.
+Noterage not unetwork for ability to reduce of restricted of restricted for misuse, abnormal use, interference with our network or ability to provide quality service to other users, or significant roaming.
+Noterage nof addit 2021 Consolidated Election Library Referenda Results his year there were five library-related referenda in Illinois on ballots in the 2021 Consolidated Election, with four passing and one failing.
+Two that passed are the first ones related to library territory annexation to occur under Public Act 101-0099: Cahokia Public Library District and Prospect Heights Public Library District.
+This law, passed in 2019, requires a "front-door" referendum when seeking to annex territory to a library district.
+A provision to enable disconnection of territory was eliminated by amendment, however.
+To date the success of both front-door referenda bodes well for at least these two communities' support of their public library districts.
+CAHOKIA PUBLIC LIBRARY DISTRICT Shall the unserved territory of Cahokia Heights, St. Clair County be annexed to the Cahokia Public Library district, in St. Clair County?
+RESULT: Pass VOTER TURNOUT: 14% YES: 1,655 (82%) NO: 267 (13%) CARTHAGE PUBLIC LIBRARY DISTRICT